This all inclusive option will challenge cyclists to conquer 100 miles over two days. This supported ride includes overnight accommodations.

 Day 1: Starting in Lincoln, NH participants will ride through the resort town and take a right onto Route 3 Bypass.
 Take another right onto Route 3 (by Clark’s Trading Post).
 Riders can take a break at the Flume Visitor’s Center and pick up Recreation Trail at the north end of the parking lot.
-Along the trail, take a left into the Cannon Mountain Tramway parking lot and stop for lunch.
-After lunch, riders will hop back on the Recreation Trail.
-When the trail ends, turn right onto Route 3 North.
+When the trail ends, your first checkpoint will be in the dirt parking lot.
+Next, turn right onto Route 3 North.
 Take a right in Twin Mountain, NH onto Rt.
 302 east.
 Riders will cruise downhill and take a break in the town of Bartlett, NH and again at the junction of 302 and 16.
 In North Conway, take a left after Joe Jones (at the light) onto Kearsarge Road and the next right (at the railroad tracks) onto North South Road.
 Turn right into Settler’s Green and the North Conway Grand Hotel.

 Day 2: Travel on Route 302 east.
 Continue straight at the junction of 302/16 onto Route 16 south.
 Take a right onto East Side Drive and bear right after the covered bridge.
 Take a right onto West Side Road.
 Take a left onto Passaconway Road.
 This becomes Dugway Road in Albany.
 After the covered bridge, take a right onto the Kancamagus Highway, Rt.
 112 west.
 Riders will break at Sugar Hill Overlook (on the right) before climbing the Kanc.
-Riders will coast downhill and take a right onto Pollard Rd. and a left into the Kanc Lodge parking lot in Lincoln.
+Riders will coast downhill and take a left into Loon Mountain.

 Registration will begin at 7:00am on Saturday.
 Depending on the speed of riders, we will finish between 1-3:00pm on Sunday.